rodmatola/ritain-challenge/README.md

 This is the easiest way because you can run the project basically with only one click.

 1. Go to the Actions tab
-1. Click on `Ritain Challenge` on the left menu
+1. Click on `Ritain QA Challenge` on the left menu
 1. Click on `Run workflow` button on the right in the blue bar
 1. Click on the `Run workflow` green button.

 After the workflow finishes, an zip file will be generated containing the Cypress run videos.
 You can download it at the button of the chosen run.